DomWilliams0/name-needed/.planning/active.md

 * [ ] lua api for building things
 * [ ] define builds in data rather than code
 * [ ] build material requirement engine
+* [ ] stacks split into 1 should be "downgraded" into a single item automatically
+* [ ] allow stacks greater than 65535
+* [ ] log entity events for stack operations